-We assume that the share of list votes is partially driven by centralized personalization.
+We assume that the share of list votes is also partially driven by personalization from the national level.
 A similar reasoning as for national elections is made: voters voting for a party out of sympathy for the national party leader and/or national party figures (typically MPs) cannot vote for these national politicians if they do not live in the same municipality as these politicians and therefore opt for a list vote as a surrogate.
 In order to test this, we additionally run linear regressions with the three types of voting ballots as dependent variables, and with the presence of a national MP as independent variable.
 Given the small number of national party leaders (6 or 7 depending on the delineation, which means that less than 0,5 % of all lists have a national party leader on it), we focus on lists with MPs (which generally also include national party leaders) to capture 'national personalization'.
 Respectively 160, 155 and 155 party lists comprised at least one national MP in the local elections of respectively 2006, 2012 and 2018.

-We add to these analyses a number of control variables that have proven to affect the use of preferential voting.
-First of all, we add a similar variable indicating whether or not the incumbent mayor was on the list.
+We included MPs from both the national and the regional parliament.
+In order to keep the number of observations high enough, no further sub-analyses, distinguishing between for instance national and regional MPs, were conducted.
+We add to these analyses a number of control variables that have proven to affect the use of preference voting.
+First of all, we add a variable indicating whether or not the incumbent mayor was on the list.
 Previous research has shown that mayors obtain more preference votes than other candidates on the list (Put and Maddens 2015), which leads us to the expectation that lists with mayors will attract more preference votes.
 Next, since established parties with many well-known figures attract more preference votes than newer parties (Wauters, Thijssen, and Erkel 2020), we also add party dummies to these models.
-Finally, some specific factors for preference voting in local elections are added: population density (more preference voting in rural areas), electronic voting (more preference voting if electronic voting instead of voting by paper and pencil is used), number of parties (more preference voting if number of parties is limited) (Wauters, Verlet, and Ackaert 2012).
+Finally, some specific factors for preference voting in local elections are added: population density (more preference voting in rural areas), electronic voting (more preference voting if electronic voting instead of voting by paper and pencil is used), and number of parties (more preference voting if number of parties is limited) (Wauters, Verlet, and Ackaert 2012).